Literature Review - The Little Book of Thunks; (Part 1) Philosophy for Children and for Everyone Else

 - Can you choose who to love?
 Can you choose not to love someone?

-Questions of Personal Choice
+Questions of Choice

 When it comes to personal choice, how can one argue what is right and what is wrong?
 After all, it's a personal choice.
 No one can really say if one job is 'better' than another one, or whether ice cream tastes 'nicer' than chocolate, yet we all have our own firmly held views on such questions.
-And in a discussion children or adults could no doubt put forward constructive arguments in support of their own favourite.
+Children or adults could no doubt put forward constructive arguments in support of their own favourite.
 It seems in many such cases any answer may be correct, unless you decide that majority opinion rules.
 But is it valid to take majority opinion into account in deciding such things?

 In the first example given in the book, one would have to argue the worth of bravery against wisdom, stupidity against cowardice.
 And on what basis do you argue?
 On the basis of which is of more value or detriment to society, or on the basis of personal choice - which condition allows a person to lead the most contented life?